vhartman/multirobot-pathplanning-benchmark/readme.md

 #### More scenarios
 We are currently covering many aspects in multi-arm manipulation/planning, but less so in mobile manipulation.
 Further, more long horizon scenarios would be fun.

+#### More planners
+Long horizon tasks and large robot teams are currenly difficult for the planners for the reason that we do plan in composite space over the full horizon.
+While that gives us optimality, and completeness, this makes the planner slow in those settings.
+The prioritized planner already shows what might be possible for a suboptimal planner.
+Some e.g. receding horizon planner that plans in the composite space might be a nice compromise.

 <!--
 # Citation